eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/docs/authentication-methods.md

     - OTP
     - OpenPGP
 #### Advantages:
     - Device-based physical authentication
     - Strong phishing resistance
     - Key extraction is practically infeasible

+- ### Windows Hello / Apple Face ID-Based Systems
+These belong to the “platform authenticator” category, meaning the authenticator is directly integrated into the operating system.

+    - Private key → stored inside TPM (Windows) or Secure Enclave (Apple).
+    - User verification → performed via biometric sensor or device PIN.
+    - Biometric data is never transmitted to the server.